 Note: You can also tap the three horizontal dots to the right of individual episodes and select Download if you prefer a quicker method.

 Unable to download additional songs?
 It could be because you’ve hit the oh-so-frustrating 3,333-songs-per-device limit.
 If that’s the case, consider removing a playlist from your offline listening library.
-It will free up space for the tracks you’re trying to download.
+It will free up space for the tracks you’re attempting to download.

 It’s also worth keeping in mind that you’re only allowed to download songs on three devices at a time.
 Try to add more and you’ll hit a dead end.
 Reach that point and your only option is to make a U-turn by disabling offline listening on one of the other gadgets.